 This is used in the stage production The Blue Man Group, and appears on their 2003 album The Complex.
-Music is a big part of the show, which features 3 blue guys engaging the audience with a combination of comedy, percussion, and sloppy stunts.
+Music is a big part of the show, which features three blue guys engaging the audience with a combination of comedy, percussion, and sloppy stunts.
 They got a lot of attention when they were used in ads for Intel.

 This was used as the theme song for a 1973 movie called Go Ask Alice.

 This was one of the defining songs of the 1967 "Summer Of Love."
 As young Americans protested the Vietnam War and experimented with drugs, "White Rabbit" often played in the background.

 Did the band ever get sick of this song?
 Grace Slick answered this question in a 1976 interview with Melody Maker when she replied: "I can play around with a song on stage without ruining it.
 We stopped doing 'White Rabbit' for a couple of years because we were getting bored with it.
 I like it again and we included it last year 'cause it was the year of the rabbit."

-The Airplane was often found giving free concerts around the Haight-Ashbury area of San Francisco.
+The Airplane was frequently found giving free concerts around the Haight-Ashbury area of San Francisco.
 They shared a large house with several musicians during the psychedelic '60s, often applying for and receiving parade permits to walk the streets.
-Grace Slick was always a radical thinker, rejecting "Daddy's money."
-She once appeared on The Merv Griffin talk show made up in black face, causing a big controversy.
+Grace Slick was always a radical thinker, rejecting "daddy's money."
+She once appeared on The Smothers Brothers Comedy Hour made up in blackface, causing a big controversy.